What is anger?

-- Have you ever become angry and regretted it later?
+- Have I ever become angry and regretted it later?

 - Have I ever lost control of my anger to the point where I became violent or abusive?

 - Has anyone ever commented on my anger?

 Anger warning signs

 If you are having anger issues and want to control your anger, you first need to be able to recognise the warning signs that you are getting angry.
 Anger warning signs (or anger symptoms) can vary from person to person, but there are some common physical and emotional signs.
 Understanding the warning signs is an important step towards learning how to control anger.

 - Muscular tightening, especially around the jaw and arms

 - A sensation of building pressure in the head